LuizFilipeMoura/agentorange/backend/agentsrc/README.md

 - Saves all captures to `./agent_captures/`

 **Requirements:**
-- Ollama running locally with LLaVA model: `ollama pull llava`
+- Python with pyautogui: `pip install pyautogui`
-- robotjs installed: `npm install` (should auto-install)
+- Ollama running locally with LLaVA model: `ollama pull llava` (or use custom endpoint)
 - Game window must be visible and active

 **Use when:** You want the AI to play the game autonomously